0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 - The validator subsidy only exists in the absence of sufficient transaction fees.
 It is a Guaranteed Minimum, which is net of transaction fees.
 So hypothetically if the network has 4 nodes, and hence the security budget is 8,400,000, however the total transaction fees are already above this number (e.g. 10,000,000), there is no need to subsidize the guaranteed minimum, there are no new Coins minted.
 This prevents unnecessary inflation.

+- To be on the validator candidate list (Validator Universe), every account pays 1GAS at every epoch.
 ## End Users Mining
 - Anyone with a laptop and with an ordinary account (End Users) can receive coins for creating a Delay Tower (proofs of elapsed time), as a basis for durable identity.
 We also call this mining.